-Running a business takes hard work and while success – customers, revenue and satisfaction – is the ultimate goal.
-However and regardless of size, all businesses come with risks, risks that may stop you from achieving your goals.
+Running a business takes hard work and while success – customers, revenue and satisfaction – is the ultimate goal, all businesses come with risks which could stop you from achieving your goals.
 That’s why business risk management is key to building confidence in both your internal and external stakeholders – people want to be assured that each business decision is properly vetted before being made, that losses are minimised and successes maximised.
 A robust business risk management plan puts in place procedures that can help you identify, pre-empt, and avoid potential threats – or at the very least minimise their impact.
 Here are seven types of business risk you may want to address in your company.

 1- Economic Risk